Last updated on .

 Karaköy Güllüoğlu

-The original location on Kemankeş Street is usually jam packed with people, but it’s quite a spectacle.
+The main branch is usually jam packed with people and it can be quite a spectacle.
 It looks disorganized, but they have a system that seems to work well amidst all the chaos.
 You order and pay at one counter, then take your receipt to another counter to pick up your order.

 Baklava at Karaköy Güllüoğlu in Beyoğlu, Istanbul, Turkey